Classical Liberal Summer Seminar 2023, June 16-17

 Timbro has arranged the Classical Liberal Summer Seminars since 2015.
 The first two seminars were held at Christinehof Castle in Skåne, Sweden.
 Since 2017 the seminar has relocated to the Sigtuna Foundation in Sigtuna, north of Stockholm.
-The seminar 2019 will take place June 7-9, 2019.

-The Seminar is led by: Daniel Klein, Professor, George Mason University and Ratio Institute and Björn Hasselgren, PhD, Timbro and Uppsala University.
+The Summer Seminar is led by: Daniel Klein, Professor, George Mason University and Ratio Institute and Björn Hasselgren, PhD, Timbro and Uppsala University.

 About Sigtuna Foundation

 In Sigtuna, 35 km North of Stockholm the Sigtuna Foundation was established more than 100 years ago as a private cultural foundation with a principle aim to inspire human thought and reflection.
 Society has changed in many ways since then, but the Foundation’s ambition is still the very same, to offer an open space for people with different backgrounds, traditions and viewpoints who wish to meet, interact and learn from one another in atmosphere of mutual respect.
 Today the Sigtuna Foundation operates as a center for education and research, and also for various kinds of cultural programs.
 The Sigtuna Foundation with its atmospheric facilities in peaceful and scenic surroundings, offers a splendid environment to connect to the classic message of freedom and liberty, as seen through 18-19th century perspectives.